WebexCommunity/WebexPythonSDK/docs/user/cards.rst

     api = WebexTeamsAPI()
     api.messages.create(text="fallback", roomId="...", attachments=[card])

-The message we send with this code then looks like this in our Webex Teams
+The message we send with this code then looks like this in our Webex space
 client:

 .. image:: ../images/cards_sample.png